kazi-kame/Chaos-Tracker/README.md

 - A **neon pink** sticker on the bottom weight

 ### Connect Your Camera
-Either use DroidCam in USB mode (recommended for 60 FPS) or just plug in a webcam.
+Either use WebCam in USB mode (recommended for 60 FPS) or just plug in a webcam.

 ### Run the Tracker
 ```bash